guptuv/ESP32_Motion_Detector/README.md

 # Real-Time 2D/3D Position Plotter

-This project provides a Python-based application for real-time 2D position plotting, utilizing data received from a serial port, such as from an Arduino or other microcontroller.
+This project provides a Python-based application for real-time 2D/3D position plotting, utilizing data received from a serial port, such as from an Arduino and using python scipt for a Robotics Projects or other microcontroller.
 The program calculates and visualizes the trajectory of a moving object based on acceleration data.

 ## Features